aabbtree77/auth-starter-frontend/README.md

 - Feels like learning what the web is, as opposed to, say, Next.js.

+These advantages are huge, esp. when considering how broken everything is.

-Cons (BE + FE):
+Cons of (BE + FE):

 - Two projects instead of one.
 Separate github repos, build systems, .env shenanigans, BE vs FE routing, docs, hosting...
 With dev and prod branches this becomes four.

-- Some choice paralysis: Express vs say Hono, SQLite vs PostgreSQL, Drizzle with SQL strings vs Drizzle all the way, Bun vs Node.
+- Some choice paralysis, but this holds mostly for the backend, and it is not very severe.
+Express vs say Hono, SQLite vs PostgreSQL, Drizzle with the SQL strings (select) vs Drizzle all the way (query), Bun vs Node.

-- Most of the real stuff seems to be shipped with Next.js, even by indie developers.
-It is kind of like Unity/Unreal thing.
+- [A lot of people](https://2023.stateofjs.com/en-US/libraries/meta-frameworks/) are now pushing metaframeworks.
+Next.js is no Unity/Unreal, but still something to watch for.